How to Extend 3D GBSM to RIS Cascade Channel with Non-ideal Phase Modulation?: Conclusion

 \section{Conclusion}

-In this paper, a GBSM-based RIS cascade channel model is proposed.
-Different from the existing channel model, proposed model considers the effects of incident multipath polarization and angle, and the non-ideal phase modulation characteristics of RIS are also taken into consideration.
+In this letter, a GBSM-based RIS cascade channel model is proposed.
+The model can smoothly be compatible with the 3GPP standardization method.
+Different from the existing RIS channel model, the proposed model considers the effects of incident path angle on the phase modulation of RIS.
+This angle-dependent characteristic is reflected in the radiation pattern of RIS according to the surface equivalence theorem.
 The simulation of the RIS radiation pattern verifies the angle and polarization dependence of the proposed model.
-Based on the proposed model, the impact of different RIS configurations on communication performance is analyzed.
-At the same time, the impact of channel angle of spread on RIS performance is also analyzed.
+Finally, we analyze the impact of non-ideal phase modulation on RIS performance.
+The result shows that if the non-ideal phase modulation characteristic is ignored, the performance of RIS will be overestimated.